M3U8 Downloader - Inspect Permitted HLS Manifests

 How to use this tool safely

-- Confirm the manifest is permitted to access and save.
+- Confirm the source is public, owned, licensed, or otherwise permitted to save.

-- Paste the M3U8 URL or supported page URL.
+- Paste one .m3u8 URL or supported page URL into the link checker.

 Allowed uses